Boundless Minds: Plugging the skills gap for graduates to drive successful school-to-work transition

 "I am fascinated by the power of ideas and their ability to transform communities and give individuals, especially the vulnerable, a shot at a decent and dignified life."

 Benjamin Rukwengye, founder of Boundless Minds

-After finishing university, Boundless Minds founder Benjamin Rukwengye found himself unemployed for two years.
-He felt that if he had received sufficient career guidance and mentorship to help him transition from education into work, his situation would have been completely different.
-He also knew that thousands of other graduates across Uganda were facing the same challenges, with an estimated 83% of unemployed people in Uganda aged between 15-24.
-Benjamin saw an opportunity to help break the cycle of graduate unemployment and contribute towards solving this growing problem in Uganda.
+After finishing university, Boundless Minds founder Benjamin Rukwengye spent two years doing unpaid work, learning the soft-skills that he knew employers wanted, but which he had not been taught in school or university.
+He knew that thousands of other graduates across Uganda were facing the same challenges, with an estimated 83% of unemployed people in Uganda being aged between 15-24 years old.
+Many of these were spending up to 3 years as postgraduates working for free in order to bridge the skills gaps preventing them from accessing permanent employment.
+Benjamin saw an opportunity to help break this cycle and contribute towards solving the growing unemployment problem in Uganda.
 In 2017, Benjamin founded Boundless Minds to do just that, utilising a mix of training, placements, mentoring and job matching to create pathways to entrepreneurship and further employment opportunities.

 With support from QCT, Boundless Minds will produce and distribute soft-skills toolkits and handbooks to 5,000 high school graduates.
 These materials will focus on subjects such as communication, critical thinking, collaboration and teamwork, as well as people and project management, all with the purpose of helping more young people stand a better chance of finding work or succeeding in entrepreneurship.

 The same toolkits will be adapted to enable Boundless Minds to expand their reach beyond the city of Kampala, where they currently operate.
 QCT will also work with Boundless Minds to provide advice and guidance on organisational areas including safeguarding and financial management.